Calculating Child Support in Morris County

 For a quick glance at what you could potentially expect to pay in child support, there is a quick calculation tool provided by the state of New Jersey.
-It is important to note that this figure will almost certainly change after considering the specifics of your family’s unique circumstance.
+It is important to note that this figure will almost certainly change after considering the specifics of your family’s unique circumstances.
 In general terms, the following will be used to calculate the child support which you owe or to which you are entitled:

 - Number of children involved in your agreement

 - Gross income of each co-parent

 - Marital status of each co-parent